Application Deadline: Friday, August 3, 2018

 The Fellow will be covered by the station’s workman’s compensation policy, but no other insurance benefit is provided.
 The stipend is paid only for weeks worked – there is no paid leave.

-Raven Radio will provide the Fellow with exclusive use of a small studio apartment within walking/biking distance to downtown Sitka and the station.
+Raven Radio will cover some travel costs to/from Sitka (see “Transportation” below).
+The fellow has exclusive use of a small studio apartment within walking/biking distance to downtown Sitka and the station.
 A bike and helmet are also provided.

-Raven Radio will provide airfare, lodging, and per diem for the Fellow to attend the annual meeting of the Alaska Press Club in April 2018.
+Additionally, Raven Radio will provide airfare, lodging, and per diem for the Fellow to attend the annual meeting of the Alaska Press Club in April 2019.

 IV – Application deadline